milo2012/metasploitHelper/README.md

                 -       matching port number
                 -       all TARGETURI paths
-                -       all TARGETURI paths with matching module number metasploitHelper.py	Uses a nmap .nmap file as input and search Metasploit folder for modules matching port numbers
+                -       all TARGETURI paths with matching module number metasploitHelper.py	Uses a nmap .nmap file as input and metasploit modules (web/ports) and generate a metasploit resource script.
 ```

 metasploitHelper.py